 And now, as an adult, you might hear a new warning that's just as alarming — except this time, it's about caffeine.

-With so many people relying on caffeine to stay alert and focused throughout the day, it's no wonder there's a lot of debate about its effects on ADHD brains.
+With so many people relying on their coffee, tea, and energy drinks to stay alert and focused throughout the day, it's no wonder there's a lot of debate about its effects on ADHD brains.

 But what does the science say?
 Let's separate the facts from the myths so you can make informed decisions about your caffeine consumption habits.